python3lover/colourapp/docs/index.md

-# ColourApp
-Fast way to get apps.

-## How Does ColourApp Work?
+# How Does ColourApp Work?

 `*` - Optional